-In 2010 Hassan became a stringer and local producer for CNN, reporting on the ethno-religious con icts in Jos from the rst bomb attacks on Christmas eve in 2010.
+In 2010 Hassan became a stringer and local producer for CNN, reporting on the ethno-religious convicts in Jos from the first bomb attacks on Christmas eve in 2010.
 Hassan broke the news of the abduction of the 276 Chibok girls by Boko Haram in Chibok, Borno State, Northeastern Nigeria.
 Drawing on his experiences and unique exposure to some of the most harrowing and tragic war crimes of our world, Hassan speaks powerfully into themes of corruption, peace-keeping and integrity.

 Theology • Culture • Philosophy